tuftsceeo/SPIKE-Web-Interface/docs/tutorials/exampleAirtableConnectToPage.md

 ## Initializing Your Airtable
 Assuming you have successfully set up a table on your Airtable account, you should now have a Base ID, API Key, and Table Name.
-You probably want to store these in variables so you know which is which and can easily edit them if needed later.
+But where do we put them?

 As explained in the "Using ServiceDock" tutorial, ServiceDock allows for communication between your webpage and various "services" such as the SPIKE Prime.
 Airtable is one such service, and you can set up and access a Service_Airtable object in much the same way as a Service_SPIKE.

-Then, you can link it to your existing table with `init(APIKey, BaseID, TableName, pollIntervalInput)` (pollIntervalOutput is how often, in milliseconds, the webpage will pull tags down from the cloud, with a default value of 1000).
-All of that put together would look like this:
+Once you have that, there are two ways of linking the Service_Airtable to your existing table.
+One is to do it all inline, using the function `init(APIKey, BaseID, TableName, pollIntervalInput)` (pollIntervalOutput is how often, in milliseconds, the webpage will pull tags down from the cloud, with a default value of 1000).
+With that method, your code would look like this:

 ```HTML
 <html>